top of page

 Cellular & Molecular Mechanisms

-Investigations that elucidate the cellular behaviors and molecular pathways underlying musculoskeletal development, pathology, and repair.
+Investigations that elucidate the cellular behaviours and molecular pathways underlying musculoskeletal development, pathology, and repair.

 Biomaterials & Implant Design